-For the year ended December 31, 2020, lease payments from UHS comprised approximately 33% of our consolidated revenues.
-In addition, as of December 31, 2020, subsidiaries of UHS leased three of the six hospital facilities owned by us with terms expiring in 2021 and 2026.
+For the year ended December 31, 2021, lease payments from UHS comprised approximately 37% of our consolidated revenues.
+In addition, as of December 31, 2021, subsidiaries of UHS leased six hospital facilities owned by us with current lease terms expiring at various times from 2026 to 2040.
 We cannot assure you that UHS will continue to satisfy its obligations to us or renew existing leases upon their scheduled maturity.
-In addition, if subsidiaries of UHS exercise their options to purchase the respective three leased hospitals, or two leased FEDs, upon expiration of the lease terms, our future revenues could decrease if we were unable to earn a favorable rate of return on the sale proceeds received, as compared to the rental revenue currently earned pursuant to the leases on the facilities.
-The failure or inability of UHS to satisfy its obligations to us, or should UHS elect not to renew the leases on the three acute care hospitals or two FEDs, our revenues and net income could be materially reduced, which could in turn reduce the amount of dividends we pay and cause our stock price to decline.
-Please see Note 4 to the consolidating financial statements - Lease Accounting, for additional information related to a potential transaction with a wholly-owned subsidiary of UHS in connection with Southwest Healthcare System, Inland Valley Campus.
+In addition, if subsidiaries of UHS exercise their options to purchase any of the six hospitals or two FEDs leased from us, our future revenues could decrease if we were unable to earn a favorable rate of return on the sale proceeds received, as compared to the rental revenue currently earned pursuant to the leases on the facilities.
+The failure or inability of UHS to satisfy its obligations to us, or should UHS elect not to renew the leases on the six hospitals or two FEDs, our revenues and net income could be materially reduced, which could in turn reduce the amount of dividends we pay and cause our stock price to decline.
+Please see Note 4 to the consolidating financial statements - Lease Accounting, for additional information.